 Make a Disaster Preparedness Plan.
 It is always a good idea for residents and property owners in flood hazard zones to prepare a disaster preparedness and response plan that addresses all the steps and details that will demand attention once a flood watch or warning is issued.
-A Building Permit is required to install a safe room in a floodprone area.
+A Building Permit is required to install a safe room in a flood-prone area.

 Create Berms, Swales or Redirected Drainage.
 Flood waters can be diverted away from structures using such things as berms, brick planter boxes and swales, but these may not be done in ways that cause damage to other properties.
 Owners and residents can request a meeting with a City Engineer to discuss the best ways to solve existing drainage problems, and whether a Building Permit will be required.
-Contact the Customer Care Center at (918) 596-7777.
-Berms or redirected drainage is often the most feasible solution for areas with flooding due to overland flow, such as RLA #18.
+This may be the most feasible solution for areas with flooding due to overland flow, such as in RLA #33